 As a teacher, you continually try to keep your students engaged and on-task.
 This list of classroom management strategies can help you accomplish this goal!
 Your classroom management strategy will encourage students to follow your classroom rules and behaviors, all while helping to keep them engaged and learning.

-There are so many classroom management strategies out there, you simply need to know where to look.
-This list of classroom management strategies helps you get started as you develop a strategy that works for you and for your class.
-I interviewed over 300 teachers to find out their favorite tips and tricks for classroom management, and these are a huge chunk of their ideas.
-Here are some strategies you can start using right away, from games to prizes.
+I interviewed over 300 teachers to find out their favorite tips and tricks for classroom management, and these are many of their ideas.
+Here are strategies you can use immediately at the beginning of the school year, from games to prizes, to create an effective classroom management plan.
 And the best part about them is that they are all POSITIVE methods – perfect for positive classroom management.

 List of Classroom Management Strategies for Whole Class or Small Groups

-Small groups are great for classroom management.
-Not only do students enjoy working together in small groups, you also get the chance to observe students more closely.
-Whether it’s for learning centers or a classroom lesson, this list of classroom management strategies can help you manage your small groups.
+Small groups are great for student learning and classroom management.
+Not only do students enjoy group work, but you also get the chance to observe students more closely.
+This list of effective classroom management strategies can help you manage your small groups, whether for learning centers or classroom lessons.

-- Class Meetings – Hosting a class meeting is the perfect way to start the school day, because it is an informal and unintimidating way to get important points across to students.
-The conversational style of a class meeting lends itself to open communication and supportive, encouraging talks about expected behavior and rewards/consequences.
+- Morning Meetings – Hosting a morning meeting is the perfect way to start the school day.
+It is an informal and unintimidating way to get important points across to students.
+The conversational style of a discussion lends itself to open communication and encouraging talks about expected behavior.
+It is also an excellent time for kids to check in with their emotions and develop self-regulation skills.

 - Table Wars – Similar to Team Points (above), use a little friendly competition to help manage your classroom.
-When your students are working in small groups, have them compete against one another, earning points for teamwork, staying focused, cleaning up supplies and more.
+When your students work in groups, have them compete, earn points for teamwork, stay focused, and clean up supplies.

-- Class Dojo – Class Dojo is an online student behavior tracker that is perfect for classroom management.
-You can display Class Dojo on your smart board, using it to give students rewards and tokens.
+- Class Dojo – Class Dojo is an online student behavior tracker perfect for classroom management.
+You can display Class Dojo on your smart board to give students rewards and tokens.
 You can even use it to communicate with parents!

 - Sticker Charts – Sticker charts also help students visually gauge their behavior.
-Students will love working towards a prize or goal as they fill up their sticker charts.
+Students will love working towards a prize or goal as they fill their charts with stickers or punches.

-- Yacker Tracker – When students are working in small groups, you can use a yacker tracker to show students if their voice levels are appropriate.
-A red light would warn students to quiet down, while a green light will encourage them to continue their behaviors.
+- Yacker Tracker – When students are working in small groups, you can use a Yacker Tracker to show students if their voice levels are appropriate.
+A red light would warn students to quiet down, while a green light would encourage them to continue their behaviors.

-- Behavior Punch Cards – While your students are working independently or in small groups, walk around with a fun-shaped hole punch and punch their behavior cards when you noticed positive behavior.
+- Responsibility Punch Cards – While your students work independently or in small groups, walk around with a fun-shaped hole punch and punch their cards when you notice positive, responsible behavior.

-- Gold Tags – When you notice a student following classroom rules or complete an activity, give them a gold tag.
-Gold tags can be exchanged for a classroom prize at the end of the day or week.
+- Gold Tags – When you notice a student following classroom rules or completing an activity, give them a gold tag.
+Gold tags can be exchanged for a classroom prize at the day’s or week’s end.

-- Countdown Clock – If students know when to expect an activity to end, they can make sure they complete all of their learning goals before the time is up.
+- Countdown Clock – Students who know when to expect an activity to end can complete their learning goals before the time is up.
 That’s why a countdown clock is perfect for your classroom.

 - Fill A Jar – Every time an individual student, table group, or the whole class does something positive, you can add an item to your jar.
 It can be anything, from pom-poms to rocks or marbles.

-Your voice is a powerful tool when it comes to classroom management.
-This list of classroom management strategies focuses on verbal cues and transitions you can use to keep your students organized and ready.
+Your voice is a powerful tool classroom management technique to use in the elementary school classroom.
+This list of classroom management strategies focuses on verbal cues and transitions you can use during your interactions with students to keep them organized and ready.

-- Callbacks – Callbacks are a great way for you to get your students’ attention and give them instructions for the next activity.
-Callbacks can be anything, from saying “Class, class” and having your students answer back with “yes, yes” to saying “1-2-3, eyes on me.”
+- Call backs – Call backs or attention-getters are an excellent way to get your student’s attention, elicit participation, and give them instructions for the next activity.
+Call backs can be anything, from saying “Class, class” and having your students answer back with “yes, yes” to saying “1-2-3, eyes on me.”
 Find a callback that works for your class and make the most of it!

 - Shushing Pattern – Words aren’t the only thing you can use to get your students’ attention.
 You can also make a shushing pattern and have your students shush it back to you.

 - Classroom Transition Songs – When it’s time to move on to the next thing, get students moving with a transition song.
-You can come up with your own transition song or chant, or you can easily find a class favorite online.
+You can come up with a transition song or chant or easily find a class favorite online.

-- Line Up Chants – A chant can also be used to get your students lined up for leaving the classroom.
-Not only will this get students in line faster, eliminating long transition times, it will also keep them focused and on good behavior as you take them into the hallway.
+- Line Up Chants – A chant can also get your students lined up for leaving the classroom.
+Not only will this get students in line faster, eliminating long transition times, but it will also keep them focused and on good behavior as you take them into the hallway.

 Non-Verbal Classroom Management Strategies

 There are also plenty of non-verbal ways for you to keep your classroom under control.
-This list of classroom management strategies gives you a way to keep your students on task and learning.
+This behavior management strategy list allows you to keep your students on task and learning.

-- Raise Your Hand – If it’s time for your students to transition to another activity or to simply work more quietly, then simply raise your hand and wait for students to quiet down and raise their own hands.
+- Raise Your Hand – If it’s time for your students to transition to another activity or work more quietly, then raise your hand and wait for students to quiet down and raise their hands.

-- Sign Language – When you’re in the middle of an engaging lesson, the last thing you want to do is stop teaching the whole class to tell a student that they can grab a kleenex.
-That’s why sign language can be such an important classroom management strategy.
+- Sign Language – When you’re in the middle of an engaging lesson, the last thing you want to do is stop teaching the whole class to tell a student they can grab a tissue.
+That’s why sign language can be such a critical classroom management strategy.
 Teach students simple signs such as bathroom, tissue, sit, stand, or I have a question.
 This will eliminate plenty of interruptions!

-- Routines – Kids thrive on routine, which is why you should make routines a part of your classroom management strategy.
+- Routines & Schedules – Kids thrive on routine and a schedule they can follow, so you should make routines and develop a classroom schedule as part of your classroom management strategy.
 Decide what works best for your class and use that throughout the year, remaining consistent with routines and expectations.

 Classroom Management Games

 Games are a great way to get students excited to learn!
-You can use these classroom management games to help encourage the behaviors you want and discourage the behaviors you don’t want.
+You can use these classroom management games to help encourage the behaviors you want and discourage the bad behavior you don’t want.

 - Porky the Pig Classroom Blurters – When you have a student that blurts, it’s time to play the Porky the Pig game!
-Have a pig mounted on your whiteboard, along with a collection of coins attached to magnets.
-When a student blurts, they have to put a coin in Porky’s mouth.
+Have a pig mounted on your whiteboard and a collection of coins attached to magnets.
+When a student blurts, they must put a coin in Porky’s mouth.
 At the end of the week, if Porky has collected too many coins, the class does not earn a reward.
-If they meat their goal, then the whole class can enjoy something fun.
+If they meet their goal, the whole class can enjoy something fun.

 - Candy Land Behavior Game – Mount a candy land board for your class to see.
-Each student gets 5 moves a day, but can earn extra moves forward or backward based on behavior.
+Each student gets five moves a day but can earn extra moves forward or backward based on behavior.

 - Kindness Chain – Challenge your class to build a kindness chain.
 Each time your students are kind or follow classroom expectations, they can fill out a paper link and add it to the chain.
-Once you reach a certain number of links or length, the whole class can earn a reward!
+Once you reach a certain number of links or lengths, the whole class can be rewarded!

 - Brownie Points – Give your students a chance to earn brownie points!
-These points can be displayed on a baking sheet at the front of the room so that they can see how close they are to earning their classroom prize.
+These points can be displayed on a baking sheet at the front of the room so they can see how close they are to achieving their classroom prize.
 The reward could be a brownie dessert!

 - Go Noodle – Go Noodle is an online resource that is a must-have for any classroom.
 Simply play a fun video and watch as students dance, jiggle and wiggle their energy out.
 They’ll be more prepared to learn after taking a Go Noodle Break